Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 - 500 MB file storage,

-- 1-week activity log,
+- 1-week activity log, and

 - 1 board per dashboard.

-Comparing the free plans, my vote goes to Wrike as it offers a more comprehensive set of features for free.
+Comparing the free plans, my vote goes to Wrike, as it offers a more comprehensive set of features for free.
 Most importantly, it doesn’t limit the number of users, which means teams of all sizes can use it for free forever.

-Wrike’s paid plans are more transparent, but require an annual commitment
+Wrike’s paid plans are more transparent but require an annual commitment

 Wrike has 4 paid plans to choose from: